TenZ: Personal life

 Ngo, born on May 5, 2001, is from Nanaimo, on Vancouver Island, British Columbia, and is of Vietnamese and French descent.
 He lived in Canada before moving to Los Angeles in January 2022.

-Ngo is engaged to Kyedae Shymko, a content creator.
+Ngo was engaged to Kyedae Shymko, a content creator.
 The couple announced their engagement in August 2022.
+They jointly announced an amicable end to their relationship in February 2026.

 Ngo stated in an interview that he had ADHD, but he did not fully address the disorder until he took a break from competitive Valorant.

 Ngo also revealed in a video published on the official Sentinels YouTube channel that he is protanomaly colorblind, and as a result uses yellow instead of red as his enemy highlight color in Valorant.

 In April 2025 Ngo was unveiled as a global brand ambassador for Dutch peripheral manufacturer Wooting.
 The agreement formalised several years of on‑stream use of Wooting’s keyboards models and will feature collaborative content and limited‑edition products.